Jesse-Culver/sdl2Test/README.md

-Simple quick hello world for figuring out how SDL2 worked with OpenGL
+Simple quick hello world for figuring out how SDL2 worked